OfficeDev/office-js-docs-pr/docs/tutorials/first-run-experience-tutorial.md

 Update the JavaScript file to display the first-run experience if this is the first time the user is running the add-in.

 1. Open the **taskpane.js** file.
 Replace the `Office.onReady` statement with the following code, then save the file.
-Note about this code:
+Some notes about this code:

     - It checks local storage for a key called "showedFRE".
-If it doesn't exist, then show the first-run experience.
+If the key doesn't exist, then show the first-run experience.
-    - Adds a new function called `showFirstRunExperience` that displays the "first-run-experience" div added to the HTML.
+    - It adds a new function called `showFirstRunExperience` that displays the "first-run-experience" div added to the HTML.
 This function also adds the "showedFRE" item to local storage.

     ```javascript
     Office.onReady((info) => {